 Immigrant Woman Starts Food Pantry In Her Home To Help Undocumented Families

-Early in the pandemic, Xiomy De la Cruz was working at a fast food restaurant, but her work hours were cut back.
-She is a Peruvian refugee single mother with two children and another on the way.
+Early in the pandemic, Xiomy De la Cruz was working at a fast-food restaurant when her work hours were cut back.
+She is a Peruvian refugee and a single mother with two children and another on the way.
 Like many families, she found herself in various pantry lines to make ends meet.

-"So I said to myself one day, 'why not fill up my car with food and take it to my house?'
-There are so many moms who don't have access to a car for transportation," De la Cruz said.
-"I filled up my van and put a 'free food' sign on my door."
+“So I said to myself one day, ‘Why not fill up my car with food and take it to my house?’
+There are so many moms who don’t have access to a car for transportation,” said De la Cruz.
+“I filled up my van and put a ‘free food’ sign on my door.”

-De la Cruz began collecting food, diapers and milk and started distributing them to friends and neighbors.
-She called it La Bodeguita de la Gente or The People's Little Cornerstore.
+De la Cruz began collecting food, diapers and milk and distributed them to friends and neighbors.
+She called it La Bodeguita de la Gente or the People’s Little Corner Store.
 For six months, she stored everything in her Hartford living room.

-"My living room, my entrance, my porch, became the People's Little Cornerstore.
-I no longer had a table, no armchairs, because as more donations were coming in, people began to hear about the store," De la Cruz said.
+“My living room, my entrance, my porch became the People’s Little Corner Store.
+I no longer had a table, no armchairs, because as more donations were coming in, people began to hear about the store,” said De la Cruz.

-Many of the families who knocked on her front door are undocumented, severly impacted by the pandemic and were ineligible for federal COVID-19 assitance.
-The food pantry quickly outgrew her living room, and she borrowed a space in what she describes as the heart of Hartford's Latino and immigrant community.
+Many of the families who have knocked on her front door are undocumented, severely impacted by the pandemic and ineligible for federal COVID-19 assistance.
+The food pantry quickly outgrew her living room, so she borrowed space in what she describes as the heart of Hartford’s Latino and immigrant community.

-On a recent Thursday afternoon, nearly 10 families are lined up at La Bodeguita de la Gente.
-Ingmar Riveros — who co-founded the food pantry with De la Cruz — signs up families patiently waiting in the parking lot right outside the entrance of their storage area.
-Over a table, he hands a packed bag with rice, beans, sugar and instant corn flour, the food base of a Latino family.
+On a recent Thursday afternoon, nearly 10 families were lined up at La Bodeguita de la Gente.
+Ingmar Riveros signed up families patiently waiting in the parking lot outside the entrance of their storage area.
+Over a table, he handed out a packed bag with rice, beans, sugar and instant corn flour, the food base of a Latino family.
 Food insecurity has nearly tripled among households with children during the pandemic, and Black and Hispanic families are more likely to experience this.

-For many undocumented parents who have lost their jobs, pantries and food banks are a lifeline to aliviate economic stress.
-What began as a food basket distribution to 20 families now helps 150 families, many with young children.
+For many undocumented parents who have lost their jobs, pantries and food banks are lifelines for alleviating economic stress.
+What began as a food basket distribution to 20 families now helps 150, many with young children.

-Mabel Romero arrived from Honduras with her children a year and half ago.
-She lost her job early in the pandemic.
+Mabel Romero arrived from Honduras with her children a year and a half ago, and she lost her job early in the pandemic.
 Her family was ineligible for benefits that could prevent hardship.

-"Because of the pandemic, this was the right place for many of us to go.
-There were many of us who didn't have jobs, especially immigrants because in this country, it seems to be that we don't count," Romero said.
+“Because of the pandemic, this was the right place for many of us to go.
+Many of us didn’t have jobs, especially immigrants, because in this country, it seems to be that we don’t count,” said Romero.

-However, she says she also became part of a community of families who share resources, information and, most importantly, mutual support.
+Still, she says she became part of a community of families who share resources, information and mutual support.

-De la Cruz, prides herself in having built that community of families and a rapid-response network that now not only distributes pantry items every week, but also addresses other urgent needs such as immigration updates and domestic violence prevention resources.
+De la Cruz prides herself in having built that community of families and a rapid response network that now distributes pantry items every week and addresses other urgent needs like immigration updates and domestic violence prevention resources.

 “The only dream I would ever ask for is to put up a refuge home so that the families who have just arrived here can at least have food,” she said.